FR-RN/FR-RN/index-en.md

 ## Network Structure

-To achieve these goals, the network has adopted a [structure](/steering/) with three types of components: a steering committee that defines priority areas and coordinates the various actions, cross-functional groups ([animation](/colleges/c_anim), european relations, institutional relations, communication), and finally, working groups on specific topics (training, notebooks, software environment management).
+To achieve these goals, the network has adopted a [structure](/steering/) with three types of components: a steering committee that defines priority areas and coordinates the various actions, cross-functional groups ([animation](/colleges/c_anim), european relations, institutional relations, communication), and finally, working groups on specific topics (training, notebooks, [software developement](/gtravail/gt_logiciel)).

 ## Activities